 The following aspects are critical for being a TRP member:

-In order to continue to draw from senior experts who have an overall broad understanding of the diseases, programming at country level, and key issues that impact implementation capacity, the recruitment of experts in very specialist areas is avoided.
+The recruitment of experts in very specialized areas is avoided.
+This is done in order to continue to draw from senior experts who have an overall broad understanding of the diseases, programming at the country level, and key issues that impact implementation capacity.

 FAQs [ PDF - 111 KBEnglish ].